 For many, though, accounts with a poor payment history are closed, and that is what causes the most damage to a credit score.
 Poor payment history is often the result of the credit card in question having a high interest rate, which makes it more difficult to keep up with.
 This is especially true if only minimum payments are made.
 While making minimum payments on time will help you avoid poor payment history, it won’t help you get out of debt.

 Delinquent debts vs. charge-offs

 A delinquent debt that hasn’t reached charge-off status (180 days late) and is paid becomes current on your credit report, but a charge-off never does.
 An unpaid charge-off becomes a paid charge-off if it hasn’t been sent to a third-party collector.

-Now that you know you will lose points for carrying a debt on a closed card, you will want to have a plan in place to pay off the debt.
-This is especially important before you look to add new credit to your file.
+Now that you know you will lose points for carrying debt on a closed card, have a plan in place to pay off the debt.
+This is especially important to do before you look to add new credit to your file.
 Applying for credit and generating a hard inquiry will ding your score temporarily.
 You don’t want to add insult to injury by applying too soon and being denied because a closed negative account is still dragging down your score.

 The best way to avoid that is to take care of your outstanding debt and begin repairing your credit before you do anything else.
 And remember to apply for new credit only when you need to, not just because you can.
 This will help you in all areas of your credit, and your overall financial health.